arcus/education_modules/git_creation_and_tracking/git_history_of_project.md

 ***

 <div class = "help">
-The error you get from entering a non-existent commit number starts with the word "fatal".
-In this case the word may be scary, but all it is saying is that it could not complete executing the command.
+The error you get from entering a non-existent commit number starts with the word "fatal."
+The word may be scary, but, in this case, all it is saying is that it could not execute the command.
 You did not harm anything!
 </div>

 ## Comparing prior commits